What Should I Do if I'm Sued Over Credit Card Debt?

 Basics of Answering a Credit Card Lawsuit

-You may have to pay a filing fee to the court clerk when submitting your answer to the complaint, but low income defendants may qualify for a waiver.
+You may have to pay a filing fee to the court clerk when submitting your answer to the complaint, but low-income defendants may qualify for a waiver.

-Your answer typically will include:
+Your answer will generally include:

 • Admission or denial of the claim